KirilTan/Programming-Fundamentals-with-Python-02-2023/README.md

  This repository will hold all of my work throughout the course

  1. Basic Syntax, Conditional Statements and Loops
- 2. Data Types and Variables - lecture & exercises
+ 2. Data Types and Variables